chrisfield/react-form-composer/stories/introduction/README.md

 ---

 #### Explanation
-The `FormStateProvider` provides standard React state and dispach to its children.
-Often, like in this example, you will wrap each form in its own `FormStateProvider` but you are in control and it is easy to do things like  pull state up to an application level or swap to/from Redux.
+`FormStateProvider` decouples getting and setting form-state from the rest of the framework.
+It makes it is easy to do things like  pull state up to an application level or swap to/from Redux.
+Often, like here, you will just wrap each `Form` in a `FormStateProvider`.

-The `Form` component has been given an `onSubmit` function.
-This will only be called if the `Form` is valid.
+The `Form` components default behaviour is to render it's children in a form.
+The `onSubmit` and `onSubmitSuccess` props do what their names suggest.

 The example shows two of the ways that `Field` can be used to render an input:
 * firstName passes "input" to a prop called component